gcallah/BookReviews/goodspeed.md

 empirically test to what degree that type is exemplified in that particular situation.
 Obviously, such tests must depend, if they are to be meaningful, on an accurate understanding of what the ideal typing question implies.
-G's tests sometimes fail that latter qualification.
+G's tests too often fail that latter qualification.

 Why should we think that there is a single cause of recession?
 After all, we don't suspect that there is a single cause of, for instance, the death of